 Kan Eang

 Flinders Lane's newest kid on the block is Kan Eang – a family-run restaurant offering Thai classics with a modern twist.
-Swing by for signature lunch dishes like spicy chicken ribs on rice or pork served with porridge, pickles and five-spice soup.
-For after-dark dining, your best bet is to go with the feed me menu.
+Swing by for signature lunch dishes like spicy chicken ribs on rice.
+For after-dark dining, your best bet is to go with the feed-me menu.
 You'll get a selection of the chef's favourites for under $50.
-Go a la carte and choose from standout dishes like truffle fried rice with grilled bone marrow, confit duck red curry and watermelon and plum salad.
-Don't skip on the cocktail menu either – our faves include a Thai take on the bloody mary and a lychee-based martini.
+Balling on a budget?
+Visit on Tuesdays for 2-for-1 cocktails, or Wednesday and Thursday for bottomless beer happy hour!

 Plates of rice and bone marrow, a whole fish and prawns